benbrastmckie/ModelChecker/README.md

 Then you can open the desired project directory in Finder, dragging the Finder window onto the terminal.
 This should paste the path into the terminal.
 You can now hit return to change to the desired directory.

-### Generate Test

-To generate a test file run `model-checker` in the terminal without arguments.
-Alternatively, run `model-checker path/to/test_file.py` if the `test_file.py` already exists.
-If you are in the directory in which the `test_file.py` exists, you can run `model-checker test_file.py` without specifying the full (or relative) path.
+If you are in the directory in which the `test_file.py` exists, you can run `model-checker test_file.py` without specifying the full (or relative) path to that file.
-A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

-Each file must specify a set of `premises` which are treated conjunctively, `conclusions` which are treated disjunctively, and the number `N` of atomic states to include in each model.
-Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save the output.

-Files can be edited with your choice of text editor, e.g., run `vim test_file.py` to edit the file in the terminal.
+Files can be edited with your choice of text editor, e.g., run `vim test_file.py` to edit the named file in the terminal with Vim (for help, run `vimtutor`).
-It may be convenient to open a terminal for running the file in addition to a terminal/editor for making changes to the file.
+If you do not want to use Vim, you can use any other text editor, e.g., TextEdit on MacOS.
+Alternatively, you might consider using [NeoVim](https://github.com/benbrastmckie/.config), [VSCode](https://code.visualstudio.com/), or [PyCharm](https://www.jetbrains.com/pycharm/).

 ## Hyperintensional Semantics